cbusta/msearch-1asset/README.md

 This package is organized as follows:

 - The folder `src` contains the main codes that solve the model.
 - The folder `lib` provides a set of different numerical subroutines needed by the codes in `src`.
+The main program is in `Main_Only_Money.f90`.
 - The folder `plt` contains Matlab codes to plot/analyze some of the model results.
 These codes reproduce the figures in Appendix B.
 - In the root folder, there is the `Makefile` used to build the solution program.
 It is set up to run with `ifort` but it should work (if adapted) with other compilers.
 It also uses the `hdf5`, `mkl`, and `openmp` libraries.